SMTorg/smt/doc/_src_docs/surrogate_models/genn.rst

 synthetically using physics-based computer models, responses are continuous, and their gradient is defined.
 Furthermore, gradient enhancement is only beneficial when the cost of obtaining the gradient is not excessive in the first place.
 This is often true in computer-aided design with the advent of adjoint design methods for example, but it is not always the case.
-The user should therefore carefully weigh the benefit of gradient-enhanced methods depending on the application.
+The user should therefore carefully weight the benefit of gradient-enhanced methods depending on the application.

 Applications
 ------------